Arsou33/webp/webp-native/README.md

 # Notes

-libsharpyuv is not used in the project, but it is required by libwebp.
-It has to be extracted in a specific directory referenced by the LD_LIBRARY_PATH environment variable. sse2 is disabled in linux build otherwise decode can generate a core dump.
+- libsharpyuv is not used in the project, but it is required by libwebp.
+It has to be extracted in a specific directory referenced by the LD_LIBRARY_PATH environment variable.
+- sse2 is disabled in linux build otherwise decode can generate a core dump.

-Trying to build linux binaries extracting object file from archive
+Trying to build linux binaries extracting object file from archive with command
 ```
 ar -x ../libwebp-$LIBWEBP_VERSION-$LIBWEBP_OS/lib/libwebp.a
 ...